FlavScents AInsights Entry for Phenethyl Alcohol (CAS: 60-12-8)

 6. Regulatory Status (Regional Overview)

 In the United States, phenethyl alcohol is recognized as GRAS (Generally Recognized As Safe) by FEMA for flavor use.
-In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned the FL number 02.013.
-The United Kingdom follows similar regulations post-Brexit.
-In Asia, phenethyl alcohol is permitted in Japan and China, with specific use conditions outlined by local authorities.
-In Latin America, countries like Brazil and members of MERCOSUR also allow its use, subject to regional guidelines.
-While harmonized assumptions exist, formulators should verify specific country regulations due to potential variability.
+The European Union lists it under Regulation (EC) No 1334/2008 with an assigned FL number, indicating its approved status for flavoring purposes.
+Post-Brexit, the United Kingdom aligns with EU regulations, maintaining similar approvals.
+In Asia, phenethyl alcohol is permitted in Japan and China, with specific usage guidelines.
+Latin American countries, including Brazil, also recognize its safety in flavor and fragrance applications, though regional variations may exist.

 Citation hooks: FEMA; EFSA; national authority publications